uhhhci/RealityFusion/readme.md

 1. [Reality Fusion Unity Project](./docs/unity.md): Documentations for the ```RealityFusionUnity``` Unity project and source code for VR robot control applciations.
 2. [Native Render Plugin](./docs/renderplugin.md): Instruction for compiling the original 3DGS Cmake project for a Unity native render plugin.
 Apre-compiled DLL files already avaliable in ```Assest\Plugins\x86x64``` in the Unity project.
 The source code for the native renderer is in the ``3DGSUnityPlugin`` folder.
-3. [Reality Fusion Robot Setup](./docs/robot.md): Documentation for setting up the robot, including required packages.
+3. [Reality Fusion Robot Setup](./docs/robotSetupGuide.md): Documentation for setting up the robot, including guides in installing the required packages on Jetson TX2.
+4. [Robot Startup Guide](./docs/): Documentation for starting the modified turtlebot for teleoperation, after following the [Robot Setup](./docs/robotSetupGuide.md).

 ## Citation